mtuann/COMP1010-Fall24-Python/lab-06/README.md

 ---

 ### Section 5: Lab Exercises

+This is optional content for students to practice using lists, objects, and list comprehensions in Python.

 #### Exercise 1: List Operations
 1. Create a list of integers from 1 to 10.